Our car accident attorneys help victims in the Farmer's Branch, Carrollton, and Dallas-Fort Worth areas get the settlements they deserve.

 Why Hire an Experienced Car Accident Attorney to Represent You?

-Samples Ames PLLC is American Bar Association, Texas Trial Lawyers Association and Dallas Bar Association affiliated to name a few, and has the skills and experience to deal with an insurance company who is trying to minimize the amount they are expecting to pay.
+Samples Ames PLLC is a member of the American Bar Association, Texas Trial Lawyers Association, Dallas Trial Lawyers Association, Tarrant County Trial Lawyers Association, The National Trial Lawyers, the American Association for Justice, and the Tarrant County, Denton County, and Dallas Bar Associations, just to name a few, and has the skills and experience to deal with an insurance company who is trying to minimize the amount they should rightfully pay.
 We also are willing to go after other drivers who may have been responsible for your injuries after a car crash.
 If you contact us today at (817) 605-1505 or (469) 466-2600, we will be happy to review your case and determine the best way to proceed to ensure you get the compensation you deserve for your injuries.
 Since we charge no fee unless we are successful in obtaining an award for you, you have nothing to lose.